Overview

 Apply

 Applicants should hold an upper second-class (2.1) honours degree in a relevant health or sciences discipline or hold other qualifications deemed appropriate by the course committee.
-Applicants with good health service management experience will also be considered.
-The application period closes in November before the course commences.
+Applicants with good health policy, systems or service management experience will also be considered.
+The application period closes in late September in advance of the course commencing.

 Interested applicants should contact the Centre of Health Policy and Management: